 This page contains information about hosting your own registry using the open source Docker Registryopen_in_new.
 For information about Docker Hub, which offers a hosted registry with additional features such as teams, organizations, web hooks, automated builds, etc, see Docker Hub.

 As of v2.4.0 a garbage collector command is included within the registry binary.
 This document describes what this command does and how and why it should be used.

-In the context of the Docker registry, garbage collection is the process of removing blobs from the filesystem which are no longer referenced by a manifest.
+In the context of the Docker registry, garbage collection is the process of removing blobs from the filesystem when they are no longer referenced by a manifest.
 Blobs can include both layers and manifests.

-Registry data can occupy considerable amounts of disk space and freeing up this disk space is an oft-requested feature.
-Additionally for reasons of security it can be desirable to ensure that certain layers no longer exist on the filesystem.
+Registry data can occupy considerable amounts of disk space.
+In addition, garbage collection can be a security consideration, when it is desirable to ensure that certain layers no longer exist on the filesystem.